-From bike share to autonomous vehicles, there are constantly new innovations in the world of transportation.
-While we may be a few years away from self-driving cars, the northwest metro region has welcomed in new innovations in transportation to help provide equitable, accessible and sustainable mobility for all.
+From bike share to autonomous vehicles, new innovations are constantly emerging in the world of transportation.
+While we may be a few years away from mass-produced self-driving cars, the northwest metro region encourage the integration of new technologies in transportation to help provide equitable, accessible and sustainable mobility for all.

-- Casual Carpool on US 36: Casual Carpool on US 36 is the perfect program for the commuter whose afraid of commitment but wants a quick and cheap commute.
+- Casual Carpool on US 36: Casual Carpool on US 36 is the perfect program for the commuter without the commitment of a daily carpool.
 Casual Carpool on US 36 allows people who would normally drive alone to cruise past traffic in the US 36 Express Lanes for free by helping to connect them with two riders headed in the same direction using the Waze Carpool application as its technology platform.
+All rides using the predetermined pickup and drop-off locations are just $1 through the end of April.

 - Via Mobility: Via Mobility is a full-spectrum mobility manager offering paratransit, travel training and mobility options information and referral services.
 Via also provides a wide range of community and group educational resources related to transportation for older adults, people with disabilities and others living with mobility limitations.
 Via Mobility operates in the RTD districts in the Denver metro region.